Maritsu/taiko-time/doc/ui/flow.md

     GP1 --> 9998[End screen] --> 9999[Level ends]
 ```

-Everything has a black border around the screen in a 16:9 ratio to combat widescreen issues :/
+Everything has a black border around the screen in some ratio to combat widescreen issues :/
+Although that _does_ make fitting UI to the screen easier yippee